francescofavatella/blog/_posts/2022-08-20-questions-to-ask-your-next-employer.md

 - How do you set objectives and targets?
 - Who has responsibility for the design, test & quality of code?
 - If a new feature needs the code to be reshaped who decides?
-- What was the last bit SW failure and How did you deal with it?
+- What was the last bit of SW failure and How did you deal with it?

 ### Mastery
 - How will you support my learning on the job?